Analida's Ethnic Spoon

 Leek history

 The Romans valued their leeks because they thought them to have medicinal benefits, especially for the throat.
-It will come as no surprise then that the infamous Nero, supposedly ate large quantities of leeks, to improve his singing voice out of all things!
+It will come as no surprise, then, that the infamous Nero, supposedly ate large quantities of leeks to improve his singing voice, out of all things!
 Nero liked to sing?
 I thought he just liked to play with fire and the fiddle.
 Too bad the leeks did nothing to improve his humanity.

 How to clean and prepare leeks